 Lost Bird Found Project

-2016 was the third year for this project where small handcrafted birds popped up all around North Sydney - and it was finders keepers!
-Made by members of the community, each unique bird has a card attached with details of the project’s Web Page, Facebook & Instagram accounts, as well as links to mental health support services and community activities.
-Participants are encouraged to follow us on Facebook and Instagram, share images of their birds online and help to spread the message.
+Each bird has a card attached with details of this webpage, Facebook and Instagram, as well as links to mental health support services and community activities.
+Participants are encouraged to follow us on Facebook and Instagram, share images of their birds online and help spread the message.

 Where do the birds come from?

-Community organisations and groups host FREE workshops in August, September and October to handcraft unique birds for the project.
+Community organisations and groups host FREE workshops to hand craft each unique bird!

-Thank you to the following organisations for their involvement: Stanton Library, North Sydney Community Centre, Crows Nest Centre, North Sydney Mens Shed, Uniting Recovery, Compeer Northern Sydney, ACU, Cammeryagal High School, Cammeray Scout Group, Community Care Northern Beaches, Mindscope Psychology and Planet X Youth Centre in partnership with Bradfield College and Taldumande Youth Services.
+Stanton Library, North Sydney Community Centre, Crows Nest Centre, North Sydney Mens Shed, Uniting Recovery, Compeer Northern Sydney, ACU, Cammeraygal High School, Cammeray Scout Group, Community Care Northern Beaches, Mindscope Psychology and Planet X Youth Centre in partnership with Bradfield College and Taldumande Youth Services.

 Please contact the Access and Inclusion Co-ordinator, Community Development, 9936 8100 or @lostbirdfoundproject

 Approximately one in five Australians will experience some form of mental illness in their lifetime.
 The organisations below are available to individuals, family members, concerned friends or carers.
 If you require additional support or have any questions please feel free to contact Council’s Access and Inclusion Coordinator on 9936 8195.

 Lifeline is a national charity providing all Australians experiencing a personal crisis with access to 24-hour crisis support and suicide prevention services.
 Telephone Crisis Support (24 hrs) call 13 11 14

 WayAhead Mental Health Association of NSW www.wayahead.org.au